ygua699/week02lab-git/README.md

 to combine all of the changes into a single version on the remote repository.

 ***Task 1: Increment Fix***
-Fix the faulty in Counter increment().
+Find and fix the fault in Counter increment().
 All code changes and relevant commits must be performed on the master branch.

 ***Task 2: Decrement Fix***
-Fix the faulty in Counter decrement().
+Find and fix the fault in Counter decrement().
 All code changes and relevant commits must be performed on the master branch.

 ***Task 3: Reset Fix***
-Fix the faulty in Counter reset().
+Find and fix the fault in Counter reset().
 All code changes and relevant commits must be performed on the master branch.

-Each team member makes the change, commits it to their local repository (of course making meaningful commit messages!) and then attempt to push the changes to the remote repository.
+Each team member makes the change, commits it to their local repository (of course making meaningful commit messages!) and then attempts to push the changes to the remote repository.
 The first one should work without problems, but for the second and third, the local repositories are now out of date with respect to the remote repository.
-Note that all of this should be done on a the master branch.
-Using separate branches is in a later exercise.
+Note that all of this should be done on the master branch.
+Using separate branches is for a later exercise.

 <ol>
   <li>Dev1,2,3 - clone the project to the local repository.
 Doing this